 Community Benefit provides long-term care services for seniors in order to assist them in aging in place (in their home or in assisted living), rather than require nursing home placement.
 Services may include personal care assistance, adult day care, respite care, personal emergency response systems, private duty nursing, and more.
 With Community Benefit, there is an option for Self-Directed Community Benefit (SDCB) care, which means eligible applicants are able to choose their own care provider, including some family members.

-In order to be eligible for Medicaid in New Mexico, there are functional limitations that must be met, as well as both income and asset restrictions.
-As of 2018, an individual senior applicant must not have a monthly income in excess of $2,250.
+In order to be eligible for long-term care Medicaid in New Mexico, there are functional limitations that must be met, as well as both income and asset restrictions.
+As of 2019, an individual senior applicant must not have a monthly income in excess of $2,313.
 This amount is currently equivalent to 300% of the Federal Benefit Rate (FBR).
-Married applicants (with both spouses applying) are each allowed up to $2,250 / month in income, which combined, equals $4,500 / month.
-The countable asset limit is set at $2,000 for a single elderly applicant and $3,000 for married couples with both spouses applying.
+Married applicants (with both spouses applying) are each allowed up to $2,313 / month in income, which combined, equals $4,626 / month.
+The countable asset limit is set at $2,000 for a single elderly applicant and $4,000 for married couples with both spouses applying.
 However, there are several exempt, meaning non-countable, assets.
-These include excludes an individual’s primary home, if valued under $858,000 and the individual, or their spouse, lives in it, household furnishings, personal belongings (clothing, wedding ring, etc.), an automobile, and a pre-paid, irrevocable (it cannot be changed or canceled) burial agreement.
+These include an individual’s primary home, if valued under $878,000 and the individual, or their spouse, lives in it, household furnishings, personal belongings (clothing, wedding ring, etc.), an automobile, and a pre-paid, irrevocable (it cannot be changed or canceled) burial agreement.

 Persons exceeding these limits may still gain eligibility by working with a Medicaid Planner, as these professionals are well trained in restructuring finances to meet eligibility requirements.
 Learn more.